 You can access your current point total by creating a MyDMV account online.

-If you have enough points added to your record, you will not only be out the cost of the fines and increases to your insurance premiums, you may also be required to pay a Driver Responsibility Assessment fee.
+If you have enough points added to your record, you will not only be out the cost of the fines and increases to your insurance premiums but you may also be required to pay a Driver Responsibility Assessment fee.
 Points are costly.
-Be sure to keep your record clean
+Be sure to keep your record clean.

 John FabelI have a long and checkered history with defensive driving.
 I took my first "court invited" course at age 15 and realized immediately that there had to be a better way.
 Since that first experience, I have gone on to teach defensive driving classroom courses and to author four internet courses in 2 states.
 After nearly 25 years in the industry, I can help you find a course that will be the best fit for you.